Rock Dog: Plot

-Teenage Tibetan Mastiff Bodi is expected to be the next guard of the village of Snow Mountain; succeeding his father Khampa, who years ago drove out a pack of gangster grey wolves, led by the villainous Linnux.
-To maintain the illusion of multiple guards, Khampa has local sheep disguised as Mastiffs.
-However, Bodi struggles to master the Iron Paw, a powerful move that requires him to "find the fire".
+Teenage Tibetan Mastiff Bodi is expected to be the next guard of the village of Snow Mountain, succeeding his father Khampa, who years ago drove out a pack of gangster grey wolves, led by the villainous Linnux.
+To maintain the illusion of multiple guards, Khampa has local sheep disguised as Mastiffs, but Bodi struggles to master the Iron Paw, a powerful move that requires him to "find the fire".
 Khampa has long ago banned music in the village to prevent distractions.

 One day, Bodi indirectly causes a nearby flying plane to drop a package, which includes a radio.
 Entranced with British rock legend Angus Scattergood, Bodi defies his father by modifying a traditional dramyin into a conventional Western guitar and neglecting his duties to pursue music.
 Despite an incident where Bodi mistakenly alerts the village to a false alarm, elder Fleetwood Yak convinces Khampa to let Bodi follow his dream, giving him a bus ticket to the city with a promise to return and surrender music if unsuccessful.
 At the bus station, Bodi is discovered by two of Linnux's henchman, Riff and Skozz, and Linnux orders them to kidnap Bodi, reasoning it is his chance to take over Snow Mountain.

-In the city, Bodi heads to Rock and Roll Park, hoping to follow in Scattergood’s footsteps.
+In the city, Bodi heads to Rock and Roll Park, hoping to follow in Scattergood's footsteps.
 He attempts to join a band consisting of bassist fox Darma and goat drummer Germur.
-However, Bodi is humiliated after losing a guitar contest to arrogant snow leopard Trey, who after discovering Bodi's idolization for Scattergood, manipulates him into convincing Scattergood to give him some guitar lessons at his mansion.
+Bodi, however, is humiliated after losing a guitar contest to arrogant snow leopard Trey, who after discovering Bodi's idolization for Scattergood, manipulates him into convincing Scattergood to give him some guitar lessons at his mansion.
 At the mansion, Scattergood is put off by Bodi's attitude and tries to evade him.
 Bodi and Scattergood later get lost in a back alley and Bodi resorts to busking to get money for Scattergood to return to his mansion.
-However, Riff and Skozz mistakenly kidnap Scattergood after they see Bodi at the park; Riff and Skozz drop Scattergood off at his home and continue their search for Bodi.
+Riff and Skozz mistakenly kidnap Scattergood after they see Bodi at the park; Riff and Skozz drop Scattergood off at his home and continue their search for Bodi.
 Scattergood believes his career is over since he has less than a day to write a new song, when he hears Bodi playing on his guitar and invites him into his home with the facade of a "guitar lesson", where the duo create a new song called "Glorious".